-30. From the test report and confessional statement of noticee it is conclusively proved that the gold was of foreign origin.
-Further, she concealed the said gold in paste form in waist area of the jeans in a way so that the customs officer could have never suspected that she was carrying something with her.
+30. From the test report and confessional statement of noticee, it is conclusively proved that the gold was of foreign origin.
+Further, she concealed the said gold in paste form in waist area of the jeans worn by her in a way so that the customs officer could have never suspected that she was carrying something with her.
 By concealing the gold in paste form in her jeans and not declaring the same before the Customs, establishes that the passenger/noticee had a clear intention to smuggle the gold clandestinely and to evade payment of customs duty.
 The nature of concealment revealed the mindset of the noticee to not only evade duty but smuggle the gold.
 It also revealed that the act committed by the noticee was conscious and pre-meditated.
-Upon meticulous examination of the material on record, it stands conclusively established that Noticee Ms. Safa Abadur Rehman Sayed wilfully attempted to smuggle 24 kt gold in the form of two nuggets weighing 360.00 grams, having a tariff value of Rs.
-22,94,309/- and a market value of Rs.
-26,44,200/-, by concealing the same in paste form within the sky-blue jeans worn by her, as evidenced by the panchnama proceedings dated 08/09.06.2024 and the subsequent seizure order dated 09.06.2024.
-Her deliberate choice to pass through the Green Channel without declaration, coupled with her admission in the voluntary statement dated 09.06.2024 wherein she acknowledged knowing the requirement to declare the goods and her engagement in transporting the gold illegally, irrefutably evidences her conscious and wilful involvement in the smuggling activity.
+Upon meticulous examination of the material on record, it stands conclusively established that Noticee No. 1 wilfully attempted to smuggle 24 kt gold in the form of two nuggets weighing 518.680 grams, having a tariff value of Rs.
+33,05,589/- and a market value of Rs.
+38,09,705/-, by concealing the same in paste form within the black jeans worn by her, as evidenced by the panchnama proceedings dated 08/09.06.2024 and the subsequent seizure order dated 09.06.2024.
+Her deliberate choice to pass through the Green Channel without declaration and her admission in the voluntary statement dated 09.06.2024, wherein she acknowledged knowing the requirement to declare the goods, irrefutably evidences her conscious and wilful involvement in the smuggling activity.
 The act of concealment, non-declaration, and passage through the Green Channel demonstrates her intent to clandestinely import prohibited/dutiable goods into India in contravention of the statutory provisions.
 Her conduct clearly attracts the provisions of Sections 111(d), 111(i), and 111(j) of the Customs Act, 1962, rendering the seized goods liable to confiscation.
 Had she not been intercepted by the Customs officer, the noticee would have gotten away with the gold and therefore, the same was correctly confiscated and making the noticee liable for penal action.
 From the above act, it is evidently clear that the noticee wilfully did this to hoodwink the Customs Authority with the intention to smuggle the foreign origin gold and to evade payment of Customs Duty.
 Furthermore, her knowing involvement in the act of carrying, keeping, concealing, and dealing with smuggled goods, while being fully aware or having reason to believe that the goods were liable for confiscation, squarely falls within the ambit of the offence described under Section 112 of the Customs Act, 1962, making her liable for penalty under Section 112(b) of the said Act.
 Her statement, recorded in due process and bearing no contradictions, holds substantive evidentiary value and corroborates the smuggling attempt, thereby substantiating the case beyond doubt.